Ventata/API/endpoints/billing.md

 Update
 -------------------------

-Update your billing info by sending the new credit card info in the content of a PUT request as json or xml.
+Update your billing info by sending the new credit card info in the content of a POST request as json or xml.
 In this example, we are using json.

 **Credit Card Information**